metin/ProAngularJS-Repo/README.md

 026-managing-boolean-attributes: illustrates how to manage boolean attributes with an example that uses ng-disabled to disable a button using a value from the model.

 027-managing-other-attributes: illustrates how to manage other attributes with an example that uses ng-src to set the src attribute of an img element.

+028-forms-implicit-model-creation: illustrates how you can implicitly create model properties using ng-model directive.